gvwilson/sensibleadventures/cloudherd/new.md

 briefly for a toothbrush before letting her eyelids droop shut.
 She worried briefly for a heartbeat that she might fall into the forest again, and then she was asleep.

+She woke to shouts and howls.
+Thokmay was pulling her up to her feet, yelling that they had to get moving.
+Kulbinder lunged past them at a troll brandishing a heavy stick that had dropped out of the branches.
+The club bounced off the tiger's shoulder an instant before he sunk his teeth deep into the troll's leg.
+The hairy creature shrieked and batted at Kulbinder with his stick, but the tiger was already gone.

+The whole scene was lit by eerie green-white light that billowed out of the end of Ulfmaerr's staff like smoke.
+The magician snapped the staff left, right, and left again to keep the circle of trolls pressing around him at bay.
+"Come on!"
+Thokmay yelled again, pushing her toward the trees as two more trolls swung down to the ground.

+Noxy pulled up short.
+Thokmay pushed her forward again.
+"They're on our side!"
+Even as he spoke, the two newcomers had thrown themselves into the fight behind them.

+"What's happening?"
+Noxy shouted.
+"Thokmay, what's happening?"

+"It's Dragger!"
+Kulbinder snarled as he chased a troll past them into the trees.
+"We'll hold them off---get out of here!"

+But that was easier said than done.
+Noxy and Thokmay crashed through the trees, but within moments were lost in the darkness.
+Branches slapped their faces as they fumbled their way forward, and roots seemed to clutch at their feet.

+"I can't see a thing," Noxy said.

+"Me neither."
+Thokmay pulled the piece of dayglass he'd taken from Ulfmaerr's hut out of his pocket.
+The last dregs of the daylight trapped within it were barely brighter than the gleams of light reflected from the eyes of the trolls who had silently surrounded them.

+That thought barely had time to register before a hairy arm wrapped around Noxy and a soft-palmed hand clamped down on her mouth.
+Up she went into the trees, her struggles no more effective than a baby's, up and up until the branches above her were small enough that she could see the stars overhead and the moon tumbling slowly in the northern sky.

+There were trolls all around her, dozens of them, leaping from tree to tree in a silence that was more frightening than hooting and shouting.
+"Thokmay!
+Thok-mmph!"
+She tried to shout.
+She tried to twist around to see if he was behind her, but there was just a surge of dark-furred bodies.

+A burst of green-white light erupted from the trees behind her.
+A second pillar of light burst into the sky a moment later, briefly dazzling her.
+Distant howls told her that the fight was still going on, but who was winning?

+Without warning the trolls dove back into the trees.
+A moment later they were in a clearing---no, on the shore of a lake.
+The trees stopped a few strides from the water, and so did the trolls.

+The trolls set her on her feet.
+"Go."
+It took her a moment to realize that the voice belonged to the troll behind her.
+He frowned at her and waved a long arm toward the lake.
+"Go."

+She turned and looked where he had pointed.
+Her heart leaped into her throat.
+The dark patch on the lake was a cloud.
+And the three figures standing in front of it---that was Grappa Gas!
+And---

+She stood there, stunned, as the ogre beside Grappa Gas grunted and turned to the soldier standing on his other side.
+"You see, colonel?" he said to Colonel Bonzon.
+"I have them, as promised."